Understand that every student has a unique experience in college. Be prepared to deal

 at parties) and other lifestyle choices they may be exposed to.
 Avoid lecturing and

-- Encourage you student to set realistic academic, work, and extracurricular goals early
+Encourage your student to set realistic academic, work, and extracurricular goals.

-on.

-Students should meet with an academic advisor at the beginning of each semester
+Students should meet with an academic advisor at the beginning of each semester so

 are to be used.
 Send care packages to remind them of home if you can.